 - Inform procurement strategies and supplier engagement activities

 - Identify cost-savings opportunities throughout the value chain

 - Meet sustainability communications needs (e.g. product labeling, stakeholder outreach)

 - Achieve compliance

-In this paper, We outlines how LCA can be used to assess the end-to-end environmental impacts of a business decision on overall value creation.
+In this paper, we outline how LCA can be used to assess the end-to-end environmental impact of a business decision on overall value creation.